ElisaRmz/cashier/README.md

 You can add products to a cart and compute the total price.
 Additionally, discounts can be applied to products.

-## Installation

 ## Usage

-TODO: Write usage instructions here
+Start the program and follow the instrucctions
+`$ bin/cashier`

+To exit the program hit `CTLR+C`

 ## Development

-Put your Ruby code in the file `lib/cashier`.
+Put your Ruby code in `lib/cashier`.
 To experiment with that code, run `bin/console` for an interactive prompt.